After the

 feel this approach robs the character of his greatest strengths.
 Personally, I

-always saw Batman as a guy so skillful, he could take out a room full of
+always viewed Batman as a guy so skillful, he could take out a room full of

-criminals through stealth tactics, and not brut force.
+criminals through stealth tactics, and not brute force.
 Also, seeing Batman use

-something as basic as a fire arm.
+because guns are so basic for a character that regularly display's ingenuity.
 I also didn’t care for the design of the

 Affleck surpassed my wildest expectations in the role, not so much as Batman,